 While pointing out the mistakes is a way to solve the issues and continue on the right path, commending a well-done job is also important.
 Your employees like to know what you think of them and how they handle the workload.
 The same applies to employees working remotely, and since you can’t do it in person, it’s always nice to show them you care.

 Certain platforms allow you to commend the employees directly, or you can simply do it during the regular staff meeting in front of everyone.
-Whatever you choose, make sure that you don’t forget someone and that everyone feels as part of the team.
-This will not only boost productivity but also raise the moral and create loyal employees even from those who work remotely.
+Whatever you choose, make sure that you don’t forget someone and that everyone feels like part of the team.
+This will not only boost productivity but also raise morale and create loyal employees even those who work remotely.

 There is no excuse for bad or inadequate communication today.
 With so many options before you, it’s easy to choose the most appropriate and suitable one for your type of business.
 Remember, communication is something we do every day even when we don’t say a word.
 So, it’s important to grow and create a successful business is imperative and necessary.